Transporting the scuba tanks properly is vital for keeping yourself safe, preventing tank damage and ensuring your dives goes smoothly.

 Dive Right In

 There is no more exciting sport than scuba diving.
-While there are many dangers associated with the sport, most issues begin with the scuba tank.
+While there can be dangers associated with the sport, most issues begin with the scuba tank.
 There is no way to avoid transporting your tank whether it is by car, plane or bus.
 By following some simple rules and applying common sense, diving can be a sport you can enjoy for a lifetime and share with others.